macropay-solutions/maravel/README.md

 ## Contributing

-We plan to not change the code that often and allow you to build packages that use the DI container to extend functionality and also allow retroactive bug fixing.
+We plan to not change the code that often in the [maravel-framework](https://github.com/macropay-solutions/maravel-framework) package and allow you to build packages that use the DI container to extend functionality and also allow retroactive bug fixing.

 We remain open for suggestions in the discussions area: https://github.com/macropay-solutions/maravel-framework/discussions

-> **Note:**  Classes that use the Macroable trait are resolved from DI container instead of being instantiated with new.
-The Illuminate namespace can still be used to keep the compatibility with laravel packages.
+> **Notes:**
+>
+> We improved this template vs Lumen 10.0.4 template with:
+>
+> route:{cache|clear} command
+>
+> config:{cache|clear} command

 ## Security Vulnerabilities